Exit rules

 Using a take-profit

-Another notable unit of measure for the take-profit is "R".
+Another notable unit of measure for take-profit is "R".
 It is the reward/risk ratio.
 In other words, it is the distance between the entry price and the stop-loss on your trade.
 By expressing the take-profit in multiples of R (e.g.: 1 R, 2 R, 2.5 R, etc.), your trade closes when the specified reward/risk ratio is reached.

 The take-profit can be full or partial, depending on whether you want to secure all or part of the gains on each trade.